• Skip to primary navigation

 Instructions

-• Using a hand held mixer (or by hand) combine the butter and sugar.
-Add the egg yolks and vanilla extract.
-Then add the salt and flour.
+• Using a hand held mixer (or by hand), combine the butter and sugar.
+Add the egg, egg yolk, and vanilla extract.
+Add the salt and baking powder and combine.
+Add the flour and combine.

-• Bake for 10 minutes.
+• Slice the cookies into ½ inch rounds.
+Place on a baking sheet and bake for 10 minutes.
 Do not allow the cookies to brown.

 Notes

-Softened Butter: If you have not softened the butter ahead of time, not to worry.
-Add the butter to a large microwavable mixing bowl and microwave for 1 minute at 20% power.
+Softened Butter: If you have not softened the butter ahead of time, add the butter to a large microwavable mixing bowl and microwave for 1 minute at 20% power.
 Flip the butter over and add 30 seconds at 20% power as needed until the butter has softened but is not melty.

 Slicing the Cookies: If the dough is too soft while rolling or slicing the cookies, you can refrigerate the dough for another 15 minutes, then take it out and proceed.